The GROW Foundation

 To apply for a grant, you must write a proposal.
 Proposals can be submitted between October 1, 2017 and the deadline for proposals on December 1, 2017.

 The GROW members will review all completed proposals.
 Based on the quality and thoroughness of the proposal and mission fit, GROW will decide whether or not to award your grant.
 Award recipients will be notified by the end of March.

-Award recipients will be asked to attend a reception at Hathaway Brown School on an evening of May 23, 2017 to receive their monetary awards.
+Award recipients will be asked to attend a reception at Hathaway Brown School on an evening in May of 2018 to receive their monetary awards.